 As yet there are no Fairtrade standards set for other metals, such as brass, for example.
 Look out for brands belonging to the World Fair Trade Organisation (WFTO) or the British Association of Fair Trade Shops (BAFTS) who may work with organisations operating within broader fair trade guidelines, and ask for more information on the standards they work to and how those are monitored.
 A genuinely ethically-motivated jeweller will always be happy to share this information.

-In case this is all feeling a bit too complicated, we’ve hunted out a few examples of gorgeous pieces which definitely stand up to ethical scrutiny.
+In case this is all feeling a bit too complicated, we’ve hunted out a few sources of gorgeous pieces which definitely stand up to ethical scrutiny.

 Perhaps better-know for its Fairtrade-certified organic cotton clothing range, People Tree also partners with artisan non-profit Bombolulu to produce beautiful handmade jewellery in copper, brass and silver plate.
 Established in 1969 as a rehabilitation project sponsored by the Association for the Physically Disabled of Kenya, Bombolulu supports its artisans with vocational training and many social benefits.
 The jewellery features stunning geometric shapes and hand-beaten finishes.
-Check out the Sophie bracelet for timeless minimal chic. http://www.peopletree.co.uk/women/jewellery/sophie-bangle-in-brass
+Check out their range for timeless minimal chic. peopletree.co.uk

 If your wedding budget is more forgiving, and you want to support a business with a more consistent ethical vision, you might prefer the gorgeous, intricately crafted Fairtrade-certified pieces by this Bedford-based independent maker.
-Many of her contemporary designs have a subtle vintage feel, and there are ethical engagement-ring options too You’ll fall in love with the Supernova solitaire diamond ring in 18ct Fairtrade gold from Sotrami with conflict-free Canadian diamonds. https://www.arabellebrusan.com/collections/ethical-engagement-rings/products/ethical-supernova-princess-solitaire-engagement-ring
+Many of her contemporary designs have a subtle vintage feel, and there are ethical engagement-ring options too You’ll fall in love with one of her diamond rings in 18ct Fairtrade gold with conflict-free diamonds. arabellebrusan.com

 The Rock Hound

 Finally, for a bold celebration of the very concept of ethical gold mining, don’t miss east London Fairtrade-gold licensee Susi Smither’s GoldRush collection, starring irregular little nuggets of ethical gold from Sotrami, in a state which, as she puts it herself “looks like it came out of the ground.”
-Each piece is handmade in her Hackney studio.
-We love this understated yet powerfully evocative nugget necklace: http://www.therockhound.com/shop/goldrush-necklace
+Each piece is handmade in her Hackney studio. therockhound.com

 We hope these ideas have helped to inspire you to embrace the idea of choosing only ethically-sourced jewellery.
 If you want to know more about the issues behind gold and silver mining, visit http://www.fairgold.org/.